Fix: Twitch Not Loading (Chrome / Firefox)

 Method 6: Use A Different Browser To Access Twitch

-If none of the solutions listed above resolve the issue, which is unlikely to be the case, you can use a different browser for Twitch until you find a more permanent solution.
+If none of the alternatives presented above resolve the problem, which is unlikely to be the case, you can use a different browser for Twitch until you find a more lasting solution.

 Many browsers are compatible with Twitch, and we have reviewed them in our guide to help you find your ideal choice.
 Choose the one that seems the best fit for you until you can resolve the problem with Chrome or Firefox.